-The modern Phuket International Airport (tel.
-07632-7230-7; www.phuketairportonline.com) is in the north of the island, about a 45-minute drive from Patong Beach in off-peak hours, or an hour in rush hour (8–9am and 4–7pm).
-There are banks, money-changing facilities, car-rental agents, and a post office at the airport.
-The Phuket Tourist Business Association booth there can help you make hotel arrangements if you need accommodations.
+Getting from the Airport to Town -- The modern Phuket International Airport (www.phuketairportonline.com; tel.
+07632-7230-7) is in the north of the island, about a 45-minute drive from Patong Beach in off-peak hours, or an hour in rush hour (8–9am and 4–7pm).
+There are ATMs, money-changing facilities, car-rental agents (see “Getting Around,” below), fast-food joints, and a post office at the airport.
+For a fee, most resorts will pick you up at the airport; check if this is included in your booking.

-Three supercooled air-conditioned VIP buses leave daily from Bangkok’s Southern Bus Terminal (tel.
-02793-8111) and cost from 1,000B.
-These buses feature fewer seats, more room, Arctic temperatures, a usually deafening all-night action movie, hostesses, and snacks.
-Numerous regular air-conditioned buses go each day and cost around 540B.
+By BusBus travel isn’t that much more economical than flying (see above).
+Still if you’re long on time and short on cash, there are three air-conditioned VIP buses leave daily from Bangkok’s Southern Bus Terminal (tel.
+02422-4444), costing 998B, and taking 12 hours.
+Numerous regular air-conditioned buses go each day and cost around 600B.
 Standard buses make frequent connections to Surat Thani and nearby towns on the mainland (to Surat is 5 hr. and about 160B).

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.